jim-easterbrook/Photini/src/doc/other/installation.rst

 Windows
 -------

+If you use MSYS2_ you should follow the instructions in :ref:`installation-linux` below, using the ``pacman`` package manager.
-Installing Photini on Windows is done in two stages.
+Otherwise installing Photini on Windows is done in two stages.
 First install Python_ (if you don't already have Windows Python installed) and then use pip_ to install Photini and its dependencies.

 Python